realkoder/CloudNativeCatalog-Service/README.md

 ```

 I recommend making Docker the default driver for
-minikube by running the follow- ing command:
+minikube by running the following command:
 ```bash
 minikube config set driver docker
 ```